jpmedley/mdn-helper/README.md

 1. Change to the `mdn-helper` directory and run `npm install`.

-1. Enter `npm run update-data` to download the IDL files needed for the `build`, `burn`, and `find` commands.
+1. Enter `npm run update-data` to download data files needed for the `build`, `burn`, and `find` commands.
 This script will run automatically at startup approximately every twenty-four hours.

 ## Usage